 “Washington must have failed to anticipate that retribution could come that fast,” he continues.
 “Let's wait and see which country will encounter more chaos.”

 Chinese Foreign Ministry spokesperson Hua Chunying also appeared to revel in the chaos that has engulfed the U.S., using Twitter to serve playground insults.
-In a tweet, he referenced Floyd's final words, as a response to a criticism against Beijing's stronghold in Hong Kong.
+In a tweet, he referenced Floyd's final words, as a response to a criticism against Beijing's increasing stronghold in Hong Kong.
 Other Chinese officials have taken on similar tactics to mock their American counterparts.

 Meanwhile, a picture posted by Chinese state mouthpiece People’s Daily on June 1 shows a dystopian drawing of the Statue of Liberty engulfed in flames.
 The overlaid text reads: “Under the guise of human rights."